The $n$-fold reduced bar construction: Introduction

 In this paper we consider the variant of $Mon(Cat)$ in which the interchange between multiplicative structures and interchange between units need not be invertible, i.e.,\ a 2-monoidal category of monoidal categories, lax monoidal functors, and monoidal natural transformations.
 This is the basis used by Aguiar and Mahajan, \cite{AM10}, for the definition of the notion of $n$-fold monoidal category.
 The possibility of defining $n$-fold monoidal structures with respect to such a basis is much less explored, perhaps because of difficulties in proving the corresponding coherence results.
 Such a coherence result usually guarantees commutativity of all the diagrams in $n$-fold monoidal categories relevant for the reduced bar construction.

-This is the first proof of such a result that is not of the form: prove the coherence and do not worry about the lax conditions.
-We develop a new syntactical technique whose role is to substitute the coherence results.
-The correctness of the reduced bar construction, i.e.,\ that $\WM$ is a lax functor, is guaranteed by commuta\-tivity of certain diagrams.
-Our main idea is to check this directly.
+Our result is not of the form to prove the coherence and not to worry about the lax conditions.
+We have developed a syntactical technique whose role is to substitute the coherence results.
+The correctness of the reduced bar construction is guaranteed by commuta\-tivity of certain diagrams.
+Our main goal is to check this directly.